 Under a tax treaty between the U.S. and Canada, gifts to Canadian charities by U.S. taxpayers may provide a U.S. income tax deduction on Canadian-source income (but not U.S.-source income).
 The level of deductibility increases if the Canadian organization is recognized by the IRS as a publicly-supported charity.
+If the donee is recognized by the IRS as a publicly-supported charity.
+If the donee is recognized by the IRS as a publicly-supported charity.
 If the donee is recognized by the IRS as a publicly-supported charity, the deduction limit for gifts of cash increases to 50% of the donor's adjusted gross income, and 30% for gifts of land or conservation easements, or appreciated securities.
 Without such recognition, deduction limits for cash would generally be reduced to 30% and for land and appreciated securities to 20%.